 A committee member who has a direct or indirect pecuniary interest in a contract, or proposed contract, with the Association must disclose the nature and extent of the interest to the Committee in accordance with section 31 of the Act.

-The Secretary must record the disclosure in the minutes of the meeting.
+The Treasurer/Secretary must record the disclosure in the minutes of the meeting.

 The President must ensure a committee member who has a direct or indirect pecuniary interest in a contract, or proposed contract, complies with section 32 of the Act.